Planning to hit the road? Here are the essential items you need to ensure a successful road trip!

 3. Important documents you can’t forget

-Your personal documents are usually something you carry around inside your wallet anyway, but it’s always good to also check if you’re carrying the car’s important documents: the vehicles license/registration, the insurance policy and even the car’s manual — which may come in handy if you have car trouble (we don’t want that, but it’s always a possibility).
+Your personal documents are usually something you carry in your wallet, but it’s always good to double-check if you’re carrying important car documents: the vehicle registration, insurance policy, and even the car manual — which can be useful if you encounter car troubles (we hope you don’t, but it’s always a possibility).

 Also worth noting: if you’re renting a car for your trip and usually don’t buy insurance, make sure to do so for a road trip!
 Read more about car rental insurance types here.